roytang/blog/content/notes/2012/06/216346589634113537/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/216346589634113537/
+tags:
+- isthisthingon
+title: ''
 ---

-RT [@yvettenbrown](https://twitter.com/yvettenbrown/): Guys, season three ended back in May.
+Guys, season three ended back in May.
 RERUNS are airing all summer in our NEW Fridays at 8:30pm/7:30c timeslot.
-Got it ...
+Got it? #IsThisThingOn?